Jaguars’ Minshew magic is real

 NFL fans love different, so it’s no surprise Jaguars backup quarterback Gardner Minshew II has taken the league by storm.

-Minshew has the odd name, the flashy mustache, viral moments and those headbands might be the most popular in the league since a punky QB named Jim McMahon had “Rozelle” written in marker across his forehead in 1985.
+Minshew has the odd name, flashy mustache and viral moments.
+Plus, those headbands of his might be the most popular in the league since a punky QB named Jim McMahon had “Rozelle” written in marker across his forehead in 1985.

 But unless you can actually play, the NFL will just as quickly forget about you.
 Just ask Johnny Manziel and Chad Ochocinco.